-When your interest only period ends, however, you’ll find your mortgage repayments will increase significantly, potentially preventing you from investing further.
+When your IO does end, you’ll find your mortgage repayments will increase significantly, potentially preventing you from investing further.

-But there’s good news!
-You have the option to extend your interest only period when it’s about to expire.
-The even better news?
-You can opt for a longer interest only term.
+Luckily, there is the option to extend your interest only period when it’s about to expire.

 You should consider extending if:

 - You’re saving to buy more investment properties.

 - You’re diverting your money to pay off your car loan and credit card debts.

 - You haven’t yet paid off your home loan.

 - You’re in financial difficulty and would find it hard to make higher repayments.